 Let’s make this simple with an example.
-If a high quality and authoritative page includes a following link to a smaller site’s content, it can be deciphered as a vote of confidence for the linked page, by which it is passing on some authority and merit via that following link.
+If a high-quality and authoritative page includes the following link to a smaller site’s content, it can be deciphered as a vote of confidence for the linked page, by which it is passing on some authority and merit via that following link.

 Link Equity can be passed via internal as well as external links.
 There are a few considerations to take care of when it comes to the passing of link equity.